 - Exercise regularly

-- Try to avoid any inappropriate weight gain
+- Try to reduce any excess weight

 You can read more about lifestyle changes promoting cardiovascular health in this blog post.